Mike's Place suicide bombing

-The Mike's Place suicide bombing was a Palestinian suicide attack, perpetrated by Hamas and Al Aqsa Martyrs Brigades affiliated British Muslims, at Mike's Place, a bar in Tel Aviv, Israel, on April 30, 2003, killing three civilians and wounding 50.
+The Mike's Place suicide bombing was a Palestinian suicide bombing, perpetrated by Hamas and Al Aqsa Martyrs Brigades affiliated British nationals, at Mike's Place, a bar in Tel Aviv, Israel, on April 30, 2003, killing three civilians and wounding 50.

 First attack

 Preparations for the attack

 The two assailants entered Israel from Jordan, via the Allenby Bridge.

 They reached the scene of the attack from a nearby hotel where they had rented a room.
 Investigators who later searched their room discovered an elastic belt, explosives and a map of downtown Tel Aviv, on which several crowded venues, including Mike's Place, were clearly marked.

-The attack
+Attack

 At 12:45 am on April 30, 2003, the suicide bomber approached Mike's Place and blew himself up at the entrance.
 The force of the blast killed three people and injured over 50.
 One of the wounded was security guard Avi Tabib, who managed to block the suicide bomber, preventing him from entering the bar and causing further fatalities.